Apra487/Stock-ticker/README.md

 # Stock-ticker

-A nodejs based web scrapper that keeps track of different stock prices every.
+A nodejs based web scrapper that keeps track of different stock prices.